 In accounting for the Business Combination, Waldencast plc was deemed to be the accounting acquirer, and Obagi was deemed to be the predecessor entity for purposes of financial reporting.
 As a result, when reading our financial statements and information about historical financial results in this Report, you should note there is a clear division between the "predecessor" periods that include financial statements up to the Closing Date (the "Predecessor Periods"), and successor periods that include all periods after the close of the Business Combination (the "Successor Periods").
-The predecessor and successor results shown are not comparable, as the Predecessor Periods include only the financial statements of Obagi (which prior to the Business Combination also included its business in the China Region (as defined below), which was not acquired by Waldencast) and the Successor Periods include the consolidated financial statements of Waldencast, which include Obagi and Milk as well.
-The Successor Periods reflect that since the Closing Date, we have organized our business into two reportable segments - the business of Obagi, which we refer to as our "Obagi® Skincare" segment and the business of Milk, which we refer to as our "Milk MakeupTM" segment.
+The predecessor and successor results shown are not comparable, as the Predecessor Periods include only the financial statements of Obagi (which prior to the Business Combination also included its business in the China Region (as defined below), which was not acquired by Waldencast) and the Successor Periods reflect that since the Closing Date, we have organized our business into two reportable segments - the business of Obagi, which we refer to as our "Obagi[®] Skincare" segment and the business of Milk, which we refer to as our "Milk MakeupTM" segment.